Wet on Wet Watercolor Painting Tutorial

 Sarah Baldwin offers a lovely step by step demonstration of wet on wet watercolor painting on You Tube: http://www.youtube.com/watch?v=23jVRUSlz7o

 Lisa Boisvert Mackenzie has been actively involved in Waldorf education for the past fifteen years as a Waldorf school parent, homeschooler, parent child group leader, kindergarten teacher, aftercare giver and most recently in her home based nursery program, Lisa offers an interactive curriculum program to support parents of young children to find rhythm in daily, weekly and seasonal life through Celebrate the Rhythm of Life through the Year, more on that may be found here.
 She is the Editor and Publisher of The Wonder of Childhood and has spent fifteen of the past seventeen years with one of her own children in early childhood (under seven years of age) She has worked with children and their families from pregnancy through the grades.
 Lisa’s home based program The Children’s Garden began fourteen years ago.
 Lisa is currently on sabbatical from The Children’s Garden and finds herself drawn to working with adults in this phase of her life.
 She lives with her family in Vermont.
-Lisa blogs at Celebrate the Rhythm of Life and hosts a discussion groups for parents of young children here.
+Lisa blogs at Celebrate the Rhythm of Life where she offers a Waldorf Homeschool Curriculum Program for the Nursery and Kindergarten Age Child.
+She offers eCourses on topics of early childhood and hosts a discussion groups for parents of young children here.